Angiopellosis: Differences from Leukocyte Extravasation

 The most notable difference is the physical mechanism the cells use to exit.
 During angiopellosis, the endothelial cells are the most active in the process, while in diapedesis it is the white blood cell that are the most physically active during the process.

 During angiopellosis the extravasating cell remains round in morphology and only slightly changes shape as a result of the vasculature remodeling around it; during diapedesis, the white blood cells significantly change shape as they squeeze between the cells of the blood vessel wall.

 Angiopellosis allows for the extravasation of multiple cells during a single event.
 The blood vessel will actively remodel around a cluster/group of cells and allow the cells to exit in a single event.
 Diapedesis only allows for a single white blood cell to migrate across the blood vessel wall at a given time.
 Although multiple white blood cells can leave simultaneously, they all elicit separate diapedesis extravasation events.

 There are further temporal and molecular difference between the two processes.

+Role in the Cancer Exodus Hypothesis

+Angiopellosis is a critical component of the Cancer Exodus Hypothesis, which posits that circulating tumor cells (CTCs) can extravasate as multicellular clusters rather than only as single cells.
+According to this hypothesis, CTC clusters maintain their cohesive structure throughout the process of metastasis, which enhances their metastatic potential.

+This hypothesis challenges traditional views that CTC clusters must dissociate to initiate metastasis.
+Studies show that these clusters are capable of exiting blood vessels through angiopellosis while maintaining their multicellular configuration, thus enhancing their ability to establish secondary tumors.
+This cluster-based migration and extravasation may contribute to the increased treatment resistance observed in metastases, as CTC clusters can harbor a greater diversity of cell types than single CTCs.

+The Cancer Exodus Hypothesis underscores the importance of CTC clusters as biomarkers in liquid biopsy techniques, as their presence can be indicative of advanced metastatic disease and cancer aggressiveness.